mysmartbus/images_findpip/README.md

 These options will be ignored if using one of the special urls listed below.

-### debugmodeoff
+## debugmodeoff

 This option will turn off ALL debugging output.
 No data will be printed to the console or log file.

-The script default is to turn debug mode on.
+The script default is to turn debug mode on and send the output to the console.

+You can view this output by running `docker attach images_findpip` if you started a container or by running `docker logs images_findpip` if you started a service.

 ### debugfileon